Neeraj-Ruhela/KMeans-Clustering/README.md

 # Knn-Clustering implementation from scratch
 k-means clustering is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.

-Consider the dataset comprising of 109 cricket players (attached here with assignment), filename is ‘cricketers.csv’.
+Consider the dataset comprising of 109 cricket players (attached here with assignment), (Data file is attached with name ‘cricketers(2).csv’.

 Each row comprises of following details of a cricketer:

 matches_played: number of matches played by the player,
 innings_batted: number of times got the chance to bat,